english-blog/english-blog.github.io/_posts/2024-08-22-something-better.md

 I have one more question.
 Have you ever wondered,

-> "What makes you so special that you must have a good life?"
+> What makes you so special that you must have a good life?

 The answer cannot be, "Everyone deserves a good life".
 Because, in reality, for you to have a good life someone else should have a bad life.
 For example,